wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			By differentiating "this" from "that," it defines the basic framework of identity.
 #### The First Dimension as the First Differentiated State
 A **dimension** is initially defined as a **space of potential variability** or **differentiation**.
 It represents a fundamental way in which a system or entity can **vary** or **change**.
-	At its most basic level, this **definition** is abstract—it establishes the **potential** for differentiation but does not yet fix the dimension into specific states.
+	At its most basic level, this **definition** is abstract—it establishes the **potential** for differentiation but does not yet fix the instances within the dimension into specific states.
 		 The dimension exists as a **framework** for possible variance, a "field" where future constraints will create specific instances.

  This relational aspect is crucial because it shows that the **dimension** itself is not just an isolated entity but a **differentiated state** defined by its **contrast**.